Würzburg Residence

 Interiors considered masterworks of Baroque/Rococo or Neoclassical architecture and art include the grand staircase, the chapel, and the Imperial Hall.
 The building was reportedly called the "largest parsonage in Europe" by Napoleon.
-It was heavily damaged by Allied bombing during World War II, and restoration has been in progress since 1945.
+It was heavily damaged by British bombing during World War II, and restoration has been in progress since 1945.
 Since 1981, the Residence has been a UNESCO World Heritage Site in recognition of its outstanding Baroque art, design, and architecture.

 History

 18th century

 The Prince-Bishops of Würzburg resided in the Marienberg Fortress on a hill west of the Main river until the early 18th century.
-Johann Philipp Franz von Schönborn (1719–24) moved the court to a palace erected in 1701–4, the predecessor of the Residence.
+Johann Philipp Franz von Schönborn (1719–1724) moved the court to a palace erected in 1701–1704, the predecessor of the Residence.
 However, the rather small palace did not, in his opinion, measure up to his position as an absolute monarch – he was looking for something comparable to the Palace of Versailles or Schönbrunn Palace.
 Having won a sum of 600,000 florins (a fortune at the time) in a court case in the year of his accession, he used the funds to undertake a building project that would proclaim his political standing to all.

-In this, he was eagerly supported by two relatives, his uncle the Archbishop of Mainz and Elector of Mainz, Lothar Franz von Schönborn (who confessed to have been possessed by a "Bauwurm", a building bug) and his brother Friedrich Carl von Schönborn, from 1704 to 1734 Imperial Vice-Chancellor in Vienna.
+In this, he was eagerly supported by two relatives, his uncle the Archbishop of Mainz and Elector of Mainz, Lothar Franz von Schönborn (who confessed to having been possessed by a "Bauwurm", a building bug) and his brother Friedrich Carl von Schönborn, from 1704 to 1734 Imperial Vice-Chancellor in Vienna.
 Both supplied ideas and, crucially, artists from their circles.
 Friedrich Carl had met Hildebrandt in Vienna during the construction of the Belvedere.
 The foundation stone was laid on 22 May 1720.
 The construction started with the north block.

-However, Johann Phillip Franz' successor, Prince-Bishop Christoph Franz von Hutten (1724–9) had no great interest in building such an enormous palace.
+However, Johann Phillip Franz' successor, Prince-Bishop Christoph Franz von Hutten (1724–1729) had no great interest in building such an enormous palace.
 He only wanted the northern block to be finished.
 This construction was concluded in the year of his death.
 All other works ceased.

-In the year 1730, however, under Prince-Bishop Friedrich Carl von Schönborn (1729–46), work on the south block began once more.
+In the year 1730, however, under Prince-Bishop Friedrich Carl von Schönborn (1729–1746), work on the south block began once more.
 In 1732–33, the front of the Cour d'honneur was completed.
 From 1735 onwards, the work on the central building took place with the participation of Lucas von Hildebrandt.
 In 1737, the main staircase by Balthasar Neumann was constructed.
 The garden front was completed in 1740 and the whole shell in December 1744.
-Neumann was mostly responsible for the Residence's town front, while Hildebrandt's work dominated on the garden side.
+Neumann was mostly responsible for the Residence's town front, while Hildebrandt's work dominated the garden side.
 The four interior courts of the side wings were an idea of von Welsch.